saibhreas/aReadMeGenerator/README.md

 ## Description

-ReadeMe generator that creates a uniform boilerplate for a README.md file.
+A Command Line Interface that creates a uniform boilerplate for a README.md file.
 Allows for good minimum format tht is consistant across projects.

 **PURPOSE:** To show grasp of concepts of the use of: